Toloka/docs/en/guide/_includes/toloka-requester-source/id-toloka-requester-source/project-moderation.md

 ## Project moderation {#moderation}

-After you press the **Start labeling** button on the pool page, your project is sent to moderation.
-You can see the moderation status under the project name on the pool page or on the project page.

-Moderation statuses:

-* **Pending** — the **Start labeling** button and edit mode are inactive, preview mode is active.
+{% note warning %}

+Before launching the project, see the [What tasks can't be placed in Toloka?](../../../../guide/concepts/unwanted.md) page.

+{% endnote %}

+When you launch first pool of a new project, it is sent to moderation.

+This usually takes about 1 hour.
+Doubtful cases and projects involving sensitive topics may take longer to pass moderation.

+If moderation was successful and you didn't pause the pool, then the project will be launched and Tolokers will be able to take your task.

+Otherwise, you'll see the **Your project didn't pass moderation** under the project name and get the appropriate notification.
+In this case, you won't be able to launch pools and Tolokers won't see tasks from the project.

+If the [rules](../../../../guide/concepts/unwanted.md) have been violated and your project is rejected:

-* **Rejected** — Toloka support notifies you that your project didn't pass moderation and that you need to make changes.
-If you didn't get any notifications, press the **Contact support** button on the pool page or on the project page.
+1. Press the **Contact support** button on the pool page or on the project page to find out why the project was rejected.
-* **Ready for labeling** — your project has been approved, the **Start labeling** button and edit mode are available again.

-You cannot launch:

-* political surveys;
-* tasks that transmit personal data of Tolokers or third parties;
-* field tasks or data labeling from the places where fighting is taking place.

-To see the complete list of tasks that you can't launch, go to the [What tasks can't be placed in Toloka?](https://toloka.ai/en/docs/guide/concepts/unwanted) page.
+2. [Edit](../../../../guide/concepts/edit-project.md) the project according to the rules.

+3. Ask the support to recheck and accept project.

+{% note info %}

+Tasks are not available to Tolokers during moderation.

+{% endnote %}